MEEPproject/fpga_shell/README.md

 - Alveo U280

 ## :electric_plug: Prerequisites
-- The MEEP Shell needs to be used with Vivado 2021.2.
+- The MEEP Shell is compatible with both Vivado 2021.2. and 2021.1 versions
-- The board files for U280/U55C don't need to be installed.
 - It only works on Linux.
 There is no plan to add Windows support in the middle term.

 ## 🛠️ Usage
-In order to define the interfaces that ought to be active in the Shell, edit <span style="color:green">*accelerator_def.csv*</span> <span style="color:grey"> (./git repo/fpga shell/accelerator/piton/design/chipset/meep shell/accelerator def.csv)</span> in the following format:
+In order to define the interfaces that ought to be active in the Shell, edit <span style="color:green">*accelerator_def.csv*</span> <span style="color:grey"> (./fpga shell/accelerator/piton/design/chipset/meep shell/accelerator def.csv)</span> in the following format:
 <br/>
 ```Bash
 INTERFACE_NAME,<diasmbiguation>,XXX,XXX,XXX